Michael Mann (bishop): Early life

 He was born on 25 May 1924 in Harrow, London, England.
 He was educated at Harrow School, an all-boys public school in London, where was a member of the shooting team.

 Mann attended a wartime short course at the Royal Military College, Sandhurst.
 Then, 1943 to 1946, he served as an officer in the 1st King's Dragoon Guards, an armoured car regiment of the British Army.
 He began his active service in North Africa equipped with the Humber Armoured Car.
 Then, in September 1943, he was involved in the Salerno landings of Operation Avalanche.
 As a troop leader, he advanced north through Italy to Monte Cassino, where the armoured cars became stuck in the boggy ground and the regiment resorted to mules and even formed an operational horse troop.
-His troop were then posted to Florence to support the local Italian partisans maintain order in the city, and Mann took over a bar on the Piazza della Repubblica as a base for himself and his troops.
+His troop were then posted to Florence to help the local Italian partisans maintain order in the city, and Mann took over a bar on the Piazza della Repubblica as a base for himself and his troops.

 From 1946 to 1955, he served in the Colonial Service in Nigeria.